Melania Trump Slammed For Cyberbullying Summit Speech

 So much for Be Best.
-First Lady Melania Trump spoke at the Federal Partners in Bullying Prevention summit today, and Twitter wasted no time in slamming her message.
+First lady Melania Trump spoke at the Federal Partners in Bullying Prevention summit today, and Twitter wasted no time in slamming her message.

-Inquisitr reported that Trump spoke at the Health Resources and Service Administration event as part of her First Lady platform Be Best.
-In her speech, she urged appropriate education for today’s youth on how to responsibly use social media — an education that some critics would like to see her husband, President Donald Trump receive.
+Inquisitr reported that Trump spoke at the Health Resources and Service Administration event as part of her first lady platform Be Best.
+In her speech, she urged appropriate education for today’s youth on how to responsibly use social media — an education that some critics would like to see her husband President Donald Trump receive.

 Twitter wasted no time in pointing out the irony of the wife of the man who tweeted, “When you give a crazed, crying lowlife a break, and give her a job at the White House, I guess it just didn’t work out.
 Good work by General Kelly for quickly firing that dog!”
 President Trump’s tweet came last week in response to details that former aide and reality TV show contestant Omarosa Manigault Newman shared during her book tour for Unhinged: An Insider’s Account of the Trump White House.